Do not resuscitate: Outcomes of CPR

 For people who live in nursing homes, survival after CPR is about half to three quarters of the average rate.
 In health facilities and nursing homes where AEDs are available and used, survival rates are twice as high as the average survival found in nursing homes overall.
 Few nursing homes have AEDs.

 Research on 26,000 patients found similarities in the health situations of patients with and without DNRs.
 For each of 10 levels of illness, from healthiest to sickest, 7% to 36% of patients had DNR orders; the rest had full code.

 Risks

 As noted above, patients considering DNR mention the risks of CPR.
 Physical injuries, such as broken bones, affect 13% of CPR patients, and an unknown additional number have broken cartilage which can sound like breaking bones.

 Mental problems affect some patients, both before and after CPR.
 After CPR, up to 1 more person, among each 100 survivors, is in a coma than before CPR (and most people come out of comas).

-5 to 10 more people, of each 100 survivors, need more help with daily life than they did before CPR.

-5 to 21 more people, of each 100 survivors, decline mentally, but stay independent.
+Five to 10 more people, of each 100 survivors, need more help with daily life than they did before CPR.
+Five to 21 more people, of each 100 survivors, decline mentally, but stay independent.

 Organ donation

 Organ donation is possible after CPR, but not usually after a death with a DNR.
-If CPR does not revive the patient, and continues until an operating room is available, kidneys and liver can be considered for donation.
-US Guidelines endorse organ donation, "Patients who do not have ROSC [return of spontaneous circulation] after resuscitation efforts and who would otherwise have termination of efforts may be considered candidates for kidney or liver donation in settings where programs exist."
+If CPR does not revive the patient, and continues until an operating room is available, then kidneys and liver can be considered for donation.
+US Guidelines endorse organ donation, "Patients who do not have ROSC (return of spontaneous circulation) after resuscitation efforts and who would otherwise have termination of efforts may be considered candidates for kidney or liver donation in settings where programs exist."
 European guidelines encourage donation, "After stopping CPR, the possibility of ongoing support of the circulation and transport to a dedicated centre in perspective of organ donation should be considered."
 CPR revives 64% of patients in hospitals and 43% outside (ROSC), which gives families a chance to say goodbye, and all organs can be considered for donation, "We recommend that all patients who are resuscitated from cardiac arrest but who subsequently progress to death or brain death be evaluated for organ donation."

 1,000 organs per year in the US are transplanted from patients who had CPR.
 Donations can be taken from 40% of patients who have ROSC and later become brain dead, and an average of 3 organs are taken from each patient who donates organs.
 DNR does not usually allow organ donation.